kirenz/ds-python/docs/intro.md

 :align: center
 ```

-Surrounding all these steps is programming (e.g. with Python or R) and the usage of different tools like Git, Visual Studio Code and Anaconda.
-You’ll use these tools in almost every data science project and this book will give you a short introduction into the most important basics.
+Surrounding all these steps is programming and the usage of different data science modules like scikit-learn for machine learning and data preprocessing as well as pandas and seaborn for data exploration.
+You’ll use these tools in almost every data science project and this book will give you a short introduction into the most important methods.

 ---